PRWeek US

 Kaplan, speaking October 2 at the New York Public Library, also predicted that there will be an 18-to-24-month period of increased instability in newspapers, and added that the medium “is not considered essential to [the] lives” of consumers under 30.

-In another event highlight, Garden State resident and New York Times writer David Carr discussed two of his fears: New Jersey’s state government operating without the watchful eye of Newark’s The Star-Ledger, which could shut down next January, and a New York economy that is 10% to 20% smaller at this time next year.
+In another event highlight, Garden State resident and New York Times writer David Carr discussed two of his fears: New Jersey’s state government operating without the watchful eye of Newark’s The Star-Ledger, which next January, and a New York economy that is 10% to 20% smaller at this time next year.
 Carr added that the latter “scares the s___ out of him.”

 This material may not be published, broadcast, rewritten or redistributed in any form without prior authorization.